Reliability analysis for non-deterministic limit-states using stochastic emulators: Proposed methodology for reliability analysis

 Since the CDF of the generalized lambda distribution does not have a closed-form solution, a numerical inversion of the quantile function is required.
 Due to the monotonic property of the quantile function, this inversion is computationally efficient.

-\subsection{Computing $s\prt{\ve{x}}$ from SPCE emulator}
+\subsection{Computing $\hat{s}\prt{\ve{x}}$ from SPCE emulator}

-For SPCE, the CDF associated with a predicted $\tilde{Y}_{\ve{x}}$, denoted as $F_{\tilde{Y}_{\ve{x}}}\prt{y}$, is obtained by integrating the PDF introduced in \eqrefe{eq_PDF_SPCE}.
+For stochastic polynomial chaos expansion, the CDF associated with a predicted $Y_{\ve{x}}$, denoted as $F_{\tilde{Y}_{\ve{x}}}\prt{y}$, is obtained by integrating the PDF introduced in \eqrefe{eq_PDF_SPCE}.
 Since this PDF is a one-dimensional integral, it can be evaluated using Gaussian quadrature as follows:

-where $N_Q$ is the number of integration points, $z^{\prt{j}}$ is the $j$-th integration point, and $w^{\prt{j}}$ is the corresponding weight, both associated to the weight function $f_Z$, which is in practice the uniform or Gaussian PDF, for which the integration points and weights are well-known.
+where $N_Q$ is the number of integration points, $z_j$ is the $j$-th integration point, and $w_j$ is the corresponding weight, both associated with the weight function $f_Z$.